 Matthew 7 tells us that many people who have accepted Christ and even some Church leaders will be told “I never knew you.”
 This chapter should make us fear God and fear hell.
 We should then strive to be filled with His Spirit and to get the sin out of our lives.

-The more we are filled with His Spirit the less power addictions will have over us.
+The more we are filled with His Spirit the easier we can get rid of gambling.

 Every addiction is breaking the great commandment from Matthew 22:37 which says to love the Lord your God with all of your mind, soul and strength.
 All addictions are selfishness which is the opposite of loving God.
 Since God did not create us to be selfish, when we become selfish with addiction we will never be satisfied.